The Son of the Ogress: The Burning Rose

 In a tale provided by teller Helima Laâdj, from Eastern Kabylia, with the title Aseğğid ireqqen and translated to French with the title La rose ardente ("The Burning Rose"), a poor father earns his family's living by cutting wood.
 One day, he is cutting some wood when an invisible voice stops him and demands to marry the man's daughter.
 The next day, the man returns and meets a person who gives him a magic dish that can provide couscous and meat for the family.
 However, the local king learns of the magic dish and orders the man to give it up for a feast.
 Thus, the poor man returns to the forest and gains another dish, but this time the mysterious person says he will come to fetch his bride, the poor man's daughter, and his arrival will be signaled by storms, winds, thunder and rain.
 The poor man returns home and prepares for when her bridegroom will come.
 Soon enough, a storm comes, and the poor man sends his daughter Aïcha to draw water for them, when a person comes and takes the girl with them.
 The girl's brother tries to search for her, but his father stops his quest.
 Back to Aïcha, she lives with a mysterious person that emits a halo of light and can only communicate with their voice.
 One day, the girl misses her family and her husband allows her to visit them.
 He changes form to that of an eagle and carries her to her family's house, where she is welcomed with a feast.
 Aïchas mother pesters her with many questions about her marital life, but she cannot answer, save that her husband shines like a celestial body.
 Her mother advises her to hide a candle under a "marmite" and wait until he is fast asleep.
 The eagle carries her back home.
 Aïcha decides to follow her mother's advice and, with a lamp, discovers her husband is handsome.
 However, a drop of oil falls on his body, he wakes up, chastises Aïcha, and states he will return to his mother's house.
 Aïcha follows her husband's voice as he travels back to his mother's house, despite his warning that his family is made of ogres, until she stops by a pair of meadows, one lush and verdant, the other arid and dry.
 The arid meadow chastises Aïcha for having seen Rose Ardente ("Burning Rose"), her husband, and directs her to the other meadow.
 Aïcha reaches her mother-in-law's house and Burning Rose introduces the human Aïcha as his human wife.
-The ogress mother soon devises ways to devour the girl, by setting hard tasks for her: firstly, she orders Aïcha to fulfill a mattress with bird feathers - Burning Rose advises her to call all the birds by saying Burning Rose is ill and needs a mattress; secondly, she orders Aïcha to return the feathers - Burning Rose advises her to call on the birds again; thirdly, the ogress orders the girl to sweep the place and not leave any speck of dust - Burning Rose tells his wife to use a jar full of water and another jar filled wiht air to wash and dry the house.
+The ogress mother soon devises ways to devour the girl, by setting hard tasks for her: firstly, she orders Aïcha to fulfill a mattress with bird feathers - Burning Rose advises her to call all the birds by saying Burning Rose is ill and needs a mattress; secondly, she orders Aïcha to return the feathers - Burning Rose advises her to call on the birds again; thirdly, the ogress orders the girl to sweep the place and not leave any speck of dust - Burning Rose tells his wife to use a jar full of water and another jar filled with air to wash and dry the house.
 Undefeated, Burning Rose's mother decides to invite her female relatives to devour the human girl.
 However, Burning Rose takes his wife with him in his burnous and both escape from his mother's house.